T-98 Kombat

-The armoured body is based on a "metal-ceramic sandwich with cellular filler" technology.
-The monocoque body provides protection against mine blasts.
-Kombat Armouring claims that the most highly armoured T-98 will protect occupants from bullets up to 12.7 mm, shotguns, mines and ramming.
+The armoured body uses a "metal‑ceramic sandwich with cellular filler" structure.
+The monocoque design provides protection against mine blasts.
+Kombat Armouring claims that the highest‑protection configuration can withstand 12.7 mm rounds, shotguns, mines, and ramming.

-A 340 hp V8 gives the lightest T-98 a top speed of 111 mph (180 km/h), making it one of the fastest all-terrain armoured vehicles in the world.
+A 340 hp V8 gives the lightest T‑98 a top speed of 111 mph (180 km/h), making it one of the fastest all‑terrain armoured vehicles in the world.